This blog may contain affiliate links. Read our disclosure policy for more info.

 - Price: Check prices here!

-One of our favorite things about traveling is trying out the local cuisine, and Bogota definitely did not disappoint in that department.
-In fact, there are so many delicious things to eat here that you’ll definitely be spoilt for choice!
-We ended up taking this food tour through La Candelaria to maximize our tasting abilities.
+One of our favorite things about traveling is trying the local cuisine, and Bogotá definitely did not disappoint.
+There are so many delicious things to eat here that you’ll be spoiled for choice!
+To make sure we weren’t missing the best dishes, we ended up taking this food tour — and it was easily one of our favorite experiences in the city.

 - Free cancellation: Yes